 All analyses were performed using the R environment for statistical computing (version 4.2.2) (R Core Team, 2022).
 A linear regression model estimated leaf area (area = 0.88735*(leaf width)2+0.93503*leaf width) from linear measurements (leaf width) (Tartaglia et al., 2016).
 The normality of data was verified by visualisation using boxplots and QQ plots as well as subjected to the Shapiro-Wilk test.
-Homogeneity of the variances was checked using Levene’s test.
+Homogeneity of variance was checked using Levene’s test.
 Data on leaf area and the number of leaves were analysed with a generalised linear mixed effect model (GLMM) using the ‘glmer function in the ‘lme4’ package (Bates et al., 2014).
 For each trial, soil amendment (treatment) was included in the model as a fixed-effect factor while time point and plant ID were included as random-effect factors.
 Larval survival data were analysed with a Poisson-based model.
 Pupal biomass and leaf damage score data were analysed with a generalised linear model (GLM) using the ‘glm function in the ‘glm2’ package.
-To determine the effect of soil amendments on the development of pupae of D. radicum, data on the proportion of adult flies that emerged were analysed with a Chi-square test of equality of proportions (Adedia et al., 2020).
-For the fly emergence time of D. radicum, and flowering time of B. rapa plants, data were analysed with the Poisson regression model using the ‘glm’ function, estimated by the maximum likelihood to capture the relationship between the number of days taken for flies to emerge from pupae, and for the first flower to emerge (Zeileis et al., 2008).
+To determine the effect of soil amendments on the proportion eclosion of D. radicum, data on the proportion of adult flies that emerged were analysed with a Chi-square test of equality of proportions (Adedia et al., 2020).
+For fly emergence time of D. radicum, and flowering time of B. rapa plants, data were analysed with the Poisson regression model using the ‘glm’ function, estimated by the maximum likelihood to capture the relationship between the number of days taken for flies to emerge from pupae, and for the first flower to emerge (Zeileis et al., 2008).
 The ‘Anova’ function of the ‘car’ package was used to generate the model output for the main effects with Chi-square (χ2) values, degrees of freedom (df) and p-values using the Wald Chi-square test (Fox et al., 2012).
-The Akaike’s Information Criterion (AIC) was used to estimate the degree of fit of statistical models with the lowest AIC values considered as best in estimating the model prediction error.
+Akaike’s Information Criterion (AIC) was used to estimate the degree of fit of statistical models with the lowest AIC values considered as best in estimating the model prediction error.
 The mean effects of treatment were considered significant at p < 0.05.
 The ‘emmeans’ function was used to perform pairwise comparisons among soil treatments with p-values adjusted according to the Tukey method for comparing estimates when a significant effect of soil treatment was detected in the leaf area, number of leaves, larval survival and pupal weight (Lenth & Lenth, 2018).
-Mean separation in the flowering time of B. rapa plants was achieved using Fisher's Least Significant Difference post-hoc test.
+Separation of mean flowering times of B. rapa plants was achieved using Fisher's Least Significant Difference post-hoc test.
 Following a significant Chi-square test of equality of proportions, the Marascuilo procedure for multiple comparisons was used to determine significance of differences (Wagh & Razvi, 2016).

+(post hoc test description)

 Results